 Vacuum tubes work similarly to the aforementioned transistors.
 They are impedance converters and pseudo-amplifiers.
 Let's have a look at a simple diagram of a triode vacuum tube and its 3 electrodes to better understand how they benefit ribbon microphone design:

 - K = cathode (negatively charged)

 - G = grid

-These electrons are negatively charged and so they are repelled by the cathode and are attracted to the anode.
-This means that as the tube is heated up, a steady stream of electrons flows from the cathode to anode.
+These electrons are negatively charged, so they are repelled by the cathode and attracted to the anode.
+This means that as the tube is heated up, a steady stream of electrons flows from the cathode to the anode.
 If we think back to science class, a flow of electrons is an electrical current!

 The mic signal is then used to control the grid of the vacuum tube.
 We can think of this as the “high-impedance input” of the tube.

 The signal at the grid effectively opens and closes a grid within the tube that allows for more electron flow or less electron flow depending on the strength of the “input signal.”

 In other words, the input signal at the grid modulates a second signal between the cathode and anode of the tube.
 This secondary signal can be thought of as the “output” of the tube and has a higher voltage and lower impedance than the original mic signal.

 In this way, the tube acts as an impedance converter and amplifier of the mic signal.

 The Power Supply Unit